jenkinsci/mabl-integration-plugin/README.md

   * [Deployment](#deployment)

 ## Plugin Installation
-Install the [plugin](https://plugins.jenkins.io/mabl-integration) into your Jenkins `v1.580+` server from the *Available Plugins* tab by searing for "mabl".
+Install the [plugin](https://plugins.jenkins.io/mabl-integration) into your Jenkins `v1.580+` server from the *Available Plugins* tab by searching for "mabl".

 ### Features

--   Launch mabl journeys as a project step
+-   Launch mabl tests as a project step
--   Fail your Jenkins build if the mabl journeys fail
+-   Fail your Jenkins build if the mabl tests fail
     -   Optionally continue on failure

 ### Requirements